LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 ## Types

+Type systems can be analyzed in three dimensions:

+1. Weak and Strong Type Systems
+2. Nominal and Structural Types
+3. Static and Dynamic Type Checking

 ### Weak and Strong Type Systems

 How strongly or weakly typed a language is concerns casting (implicit and explicit).